sedwardsmarsh/Music-Importer/README.md

 ## Instruction

-The script requires the following:
+The script requires file names to be in **exactly** the following format:
+* `track_number_in_album- album_title - track_title`

+Additionally:
-* **Only include audio files**
+* **Only include audio files** in the album directory
-* All song files you want to import are in the directory you point the script to
+* All song files you want to import are in the root directory you point the script to
-  * Don't include sperate folders containing song files
+  * Don't include nested folders containing song files